Grief as a Sacred Path to Renewal and Rebirth

 - An avenue to express our grief over world events

 - Learning practices and healing tools to use after the retreat

 - Practicing Movement and breathwork to release emotions

 She is an advanced mind/body medicine practitioner from Harvard and the Center of Mind-Body Medicine.
-She has apprenticed with master shaman Alberto Villoldo, The Four Winds, and Don Oscar-Miro Quesada, Heart of the Healer.
-As a nurse, she has years of experience working with loss, grief, and trauma with patients in two VA hospitals and in her wellness center.
+As a nurse, she has years of experience working with loss, grief, and trauma with patients in two VA hospitals, a community family clinic, a home health consultant, and in her wellness center.

-She has a private practice in Atlanta and teaches internationally.
+She has a private practice in Atlanta and teaches/coaches online internationally.
 Her personal experience with loss and grief and her healing work with clients have deeply influenced her desire to co-partner in creating this transformational retreat.

-Melody LeBaron Grief yoga teacher, International Feng Shui consultant, Shamanic teacher, and author of her upcoming book Creating Sacred Space for Death: How to Prepare Yourself and the Environment when a Loved One is Dying, based on her experience as a midwife for the deaths of 10 of her closest loved ones including her 17-year old son, mother, and sister.
+Melody is the author of Transforming Death: Creating Sacred Space for the Dying, a guide for the dying and their caregivers, based on her experience as a midwife for the deaths of 12 of her closest loved ones including her 17-year old son, mother, and sister.

-Melody believes that loss puts us all on a sacred path, which gives us the opportunity to transform our grief into the sacred medicine we offer the world.
+Based on her experience with her own losses and the grief journeys of hundreds of her clients, Melody believes that loss puts us on a soul-maturing path, which gives us the opportunity to transform our grief into the sacred medicine we offer the world.

 Recommend Book: The Wild Edge of Sorrow: Rituals OF Renewal and the Sacred Work of Grief by Francis Weller